- Announces price rise of 3.9% from Jan 3, less than half the size of increases announced by competitors

-Through Our Sustainability Commitments, EDF Energy has developed one of the biggest environmental and social programmes of any British energy company.
+Through Our Better Energy Ambitions, EDF Energy has developed one of the biggest environmental and social programmes of any British energy company.

 EDF Energy is part of EDF Group, one of Europe’s largest power companies.
 The company employs around 15,000 people at locations across the UK.